stillinbeta/friendshipismonadic/README.md

 * Comparison Operators
 * Boolean Operators
 * Branching Statements
-* While and Do While loops
+* While and Do While, and For loops

 ### What doesn't work

-* For Loops
 * Arrays
 * Switches
 * Calling Methods/Classes